 4. Unaligned goals and uncoordinated MQL hand-offs to sales

 5. Not actively pursuing account based marketing

 Sales and marketing can work well together!
 More often than not, alignment is within reach and it just takes a little bit of learning and listening, followed by consistent action, to achieve.
 Throughout the rest of this blog we will attempt provide the solutions for business facing these challenges.

-5 key benefits of sales and marketing working together (Source HubSpot)
+Key benefits of sales and marketing integration (Source HubSpot)

 - 65% of businesses with a documented sales and marketing SLA see higher return on investment from their inbound marketing initiatives.